ArthurChatton/sPoRT-notebook/README.md

     ## Error in port(A[t], type_A = type_A, cov.quanti = qtcov, cov.quali = qlcov, : Two modalities encoded 0 (for non-treated/non-exposed patients) and 1 (for treated/exposed patients) are required in the argument 'A' when the argument 'type_A' is 'b' (i.e., binary).

-Here, positivity is checked at each time for the individuals that should initiate at this time but having not initiated nor should have initiated before.
-The error is present because at one time there is only treated or untreated individuals in this subset, which is a common occurence when stratifying on treatment history.
+Here, positivity is checked at each time for the individuals who should initiate at this time, but having not initiated, nor should have initiated before.
+The error is present because, at one time, there is only treated or untreated individuals in this subset, which is a common occurrence when stratifying on treatment history.

 ## sPoRT with pooling over time-points